MMarouni/Wind-Speed-Predictions/README.md

 # Wind-Speed-Predictions
-This project aims to predict wind speed in different locations in the UK in order to maintain a harmonic realtion between the utility grid and renewable energy produced by wind speed turbines
+This project aims to predict wind speed in different locations in the UK in order to maintain a harmonic relation between the utility grid and energy produced by wind speed turbines